 - Optional: dash of nutmeg

-- Garnishes if desired: pecans, cranberries, walnuts, fresh rosemary, etc.
+- Toppings if desired: pecans, cranberries, walnuts, fresh rosemary, etc.

 - Line a large rimmed baking pan with parchment paper.

 - Carefully cut the butternut squash into about 1-inch cubes (seeds removed and peeled).

 - Place squash cubes on pan with parchment, and add maple syrup, cinnamon, and salt.
 Toss well to thoroughly combine.

 - Bake for about 40 minutes or until desired tenderness, turning halfway through.

 - Top or toss with any desired additions before serving (I love cranberries & pecans!)

 Enjoying this Maple Butternut Squash?
 Also check out: